Hardwired-Neurons Language Processing Units as General-Purpose Cognitive Substrates: Execution Dataflow

 Processing begins with fetching a token vector of shape $(1,2880)$ from the High-Bandwidth Memory (HBM) based on the received token index.
 This vector then traverses through 36 transformer blocks, where self-attention and feed-forward network (FFN) computations are performed layer by layer.
 For the multi-head attention module, we employ a hybrid weight distribution strategy: the $W_{qkv}$ weight matrix is partitioned column-wise across different chip column groups, while the $W_o$ weight matrix is partitioned row-wise across the same set of chips.
 This design allows for parallel, independent computation across different chip columns for the $W_{qkv}$ operations and across different chip rows for the subsequent $W_o$ computations, thereby minimizing inter-chip data transfer.

 The FFN implementation, which uses a Mixture-of-Experts (MoE) architecture, assigns eight experts to each chip, allowing for entirely independent computation with no inter-chip communication.
-A key exception to our partitioning strategy is the router's weight matrix, $W_{\text{rout}}$, which is replicated across all chips.
+A key exception to our partitioning strategy is the router weight matrix, $W_{\text{rout}}$, which is replicated across all chips.
 This deliberate design trade-off introduces a negligible area overhead—as the router's weights constitute only about 0.01\% of the total model weights—but eliminates the communication latency.
 Once all transformer blocks have been processed, the final output vector is passed through the unembedding layer, and a new token index is calculated through a sampling operation.
+Detailed description of the dataflow is presented in Appendix~\ref{sec:appendix}.